dhadvesamiksha/dhadvesamiksha/README.md

 I'm a data analyst with a background in business intelligence and analytics engineering.
 I work across the full data stack, querying and modelling in SQL, analysing in Python and R, and building dashboards in Tableau and Power BI that business teams can actually use.

-My projects cover healthcare, fintech, e-commerce, real estate, and insurance.
+My projects focus on business problems across healthcare, fintech, e-commerce, real estate, and insurance.
+I care about analysis that leads to a decision, not just a chart.

-Based in the USA
+Currently based in USA

 ---